 Both controllers use a single AA battery, but the Quest 2 controllers have been redesigned with less internal tracking LEDs to improve battery life.
 Oculus claims this means the Quest 2 controllers work four times longer than the original Quest controllers, without compromise of tracking capabilities.

 The Quest 2 also has numerous intelligent battery management systems in place to maximise battery life both in the headset and the controllers.
 This includes settings to send the Quest 2 to sleep when it's not in use and a nifty system which automatically turns controllers on when you put the headset on and pick them up.

 Still, like the Quest, the Quest 2 can only manage between two and three hours of use before it needs charging.
 Both headsets are charged via a USB-C cable and the Quest 2 can reach full charge in around 2.5 hours.

 We thought a lot of the Oculus Quest when we first reviewed it and we have a lot of good things to say about the Oculus Quest 2 for similar reasons.
 Both headsets are surprisingly capable considering they don't need a PC to run, with impressive tracking, excellent visuals and a great line-up of games to play too.

 Quest 2 features some nice enhancements in terms of visuals, power under the hood and a stylish design too.
 If you already own a Quest, you might find the changes aren't quite enough to warrant the upgrade.

 If you're new to VR then the Quest 2 is a no-brainer though.
 It's more affordable than the Quest was when it launched and offers a fantastic experience complete with hand tracking, wire-free VR gaming, superb visuals and much more besides.
-Future upgrades including 90Hz refresh rate in more games will no doubt make Quest 2 even more appealing.
+With recent software updates it's just got better and better.